 From the “Committee” and myself all the best for the New Year ahead.
 Regards David McKinley – President..

-Just seen on the Hack a Day website – an interesting photo booth design by an actual modeller!
+Hack a Day website – an interesting photo booth design by an actual modeller!

 What’s interesting (to me at least) is the lighting from below the model.
 I’d have thought that might have introduced more problems, but by using a translucent sheet of perspex, you get a really nice effect.

 Check out Doog’s website for some more pics using his setup, and for technique and general modelling articles.

 Seen today on Boing Boing – knitware Panzer slippers!